Ferris-Labs/site-draft/content/en/docs/User Guide/Workflow.md

 #### Case Management / Approval Process

-1. Click on Case Management in the left menu to open dropdown and then on Approvals
+1. Click on *Case Management* in the left menu to open dropdown and then on *Approvals*

-2. Click on "Info" to verify the data/file type, name and the bucket.
+2. Click on *"Info"* to verify the data/file type, name and the bucket.
 Close "Info"

    ![](/images/case_management_workflow.png)

    ![](/images/cm_workflow_info.png)

-3. **In this given use case, the administrator should download the file "view file" to verify the content to decide of its outcome.
-"Approve; Decline; Cancel"**
+3. In this example use case, the administrator should download the file "view file" to verify the content to decide of the outcome of the approval and then decide to "Approve", "Decline" or "Cancel"

-4. Click on Approve
+4. Click on *Approve*

-5. Add commentar to describe the reason why it has been approved
+5. Add a comment to describe the reason for the approval / dismissal

 ![](/images/workflow_approve.png)

 ![](/images/approval_comment.png)

-6. Click on "Approved i" to check the reason it has been approved (declined; cancelled)
+6. Click on *"Approved i"* to check the reason it has been approved (declined; cancelled)

 ![](/images/approvedi_comment_check.png)

 #### Execution Triggered

 Once the workflow was approved, an execution was triggered.
-Below the details and steps are verified:
+Below the details and steps executed are verified:

-1. Click on Workflows to open dropdwon and then on List Workflows
+1. Click on *Workflows* to open dropdown and then on *List Workflows*
 2. Click on the magnifying glass to open details page

 ![](/images/list_workflows.png)

 ![](/images/workflow_details.png)

-3. Click on "Steps" to check the execution steps of the approved workflow
+3. Click on *"Steps"* to check the execution steps of the approved workflow

 ![](/images/steps_workflow_execution.png)